ChinhDangg/StreamingService/README.md

 ---

-If you don't care about the architecture or want to run in development phase but only want to use the service immediately, access the build version with docker image at [https://hub.docker.com/r/kamikaze/streaming-service](https://hub.docker.com/r/kamikaze/streaming-service).
+## Reqiurements
+- Java 25
+- Docker running

 ---

+To run the project, have java 25 installed and docker running.
+Download the project.
+- To start without any configuration, run the startup.sh script in ./z-prod-general.
+- To start with a custom configuration, edit the .env file or even the docker-compose.yml file.
+- Future update may create a single docker compose file for all services that pulls in all the necessary services.
+So user can just run docker compose up on a public url with default configuration
+---

-Read below for the stack and architecture details and how to run the project locally to updating the code.
+Read below for the stack and architecture details and how to run the project locally to update the code.

 ---